tomwhartung/always_learning_python/08-real_python_class/2017_03_07-Lesson_4/homework.md

 - Ensure db is in the gitignore file.
 - Create string constants for DB name, etc.
 - Ensure variable names "make sense" (e.g., no single-letter variable names, etc.)
+- Update function `get_rates()` in data.py to try each service separately rather than fail for all if only one or two fail

 ### 2.2 Questions: